chuckabox/imc-prosperity-4/readme.md

 - Since we could hold up to 400 volcanic rocks, and 200 of any voucher, this meant if we went long 2 different vouchers, in the worst case, we could only completely hedge up to 2 vouchers assuming each had a delta of 1.
 Since we thought that this could get very complicated very quickly, so decided to cap all vouchers at a position size of 80 so we could guarantee that no matter what we would always be fully hedged.

 <h3>Manual</h3>
-BLAH BLAH BLAH
+In this round, we had to place **two bids** to acquire **Sea Turtles' Flippers**.
+Each turtle accepted the **lowest bid above their reserve price**, where reserves were **uniformly distributed** between **160–200** and **250–320**.

+For the **second bid**, a penalty applied if your offer was **below the average** of all second bids, scaling your profit by:

+> $$ p = \left(\frac{320 – \text{average bid}}{320 – \text{your bid}}\right)^3 $$

+All acquired Flippers could later be sold for **320 SeaShells** each.

+For this manual, we took a more systematic approach from the start.
+First, we isolated the **one-bid scenario** and ran a Monte Carlo simulation for every possible bid between 160 and 320.
+*(Insert picture here.)*

+From this, we found that if we were limited to only one bid, it was clearly optimal to set it at **200** — just at the cutoff before the dead zone of 200–250.

+Next, we tackled the **two-bid scenario**, initially **ignoring** the impact of the *p* scaling (i.e., assuming no penalty for being under the average second bid).
+We ran another Monte Carlo simulation where the **first bid** was fixed at **200**, and the **second bid** varied across the full range from 160 to 320.
+*(Insert picture here.)*

+At this point, it became clear that **picking 285 for the second bid** was the Nash Equilibrium: if all players played optimally (GTO), they would pick **200** first and **~285** second, ensuring their second bid was just above the reserve range and staying above the average.

+However, we realized that some players might attempt to **undercut** the average slightly — placing their second bids just above 285 to exploit players who bid exactly at Nash, thereby pushing their bids below the average and subjecting them to the *p* scaling penalty.

+To account for this, we built a new set of **priors**, this time using **continuous probability distributions** rather than discrete categories (since bids could be any number within the range).
+Our assumptions were:

+- **10%** of players would play perfect Nash,
+- **25%** would concentrate around the optimal mid-point (tight Nash cluster),
+- **49%** would pick values **slightly higher than the GTO price**,
+- **1%** would pick completely randomly,
+- **15%** would intentionally grief (e.g., bots setting bids at 160 or 320 to skew the distribution, as discussed in Discord).

+*(Insert distribution image here.)*

+We then modeled these priors and re-simulated outcomes, finding that the **optimal second bid** was approximately **290** — slightly higher than the GTO point to hedge against players trying to outmaneuver Nash bidders.

 <br>

 <h3>Results and Post-Round Analyysis</h3>
+Ultimately, we were quite happy with how this manual turned out.
+The **actual average** second bid ended up being around **286**, slightly higher than pure GTO but very much in line with our expectations.
+Looking at the resulting graphs, it was clear that most players aimed for Nash or slightly above it, confirming that our modeling approach and priors were pretty spot-on.

-This round was absolutely brutal for us as we fell from 7th to 241st, making us all believe that a comeback was impossible.
+Overall though, this round was absolutely brutal for us as we fell from 7th to 241st, making us all believe that a comeback was impossible.
 We only made 75,755 on algo and 53,430 on manual, while many of the top teams made >200k on algo.
 We knew either something was wrong or we had missed something.

 - We first realized Jasper's visualizer, which we were using extensively, was having some issue where it would cause the algorithm on submission to use more than 100mb of memory, causing the instance to reboot.
 This meant all local variables that the algorithm was using to trade would be wiped and re-initialized.
 This was a problem for our rolling windows containing short-term price movements important for trade entries and hedges on basket and volcanic rock products, causing our trader to effectively buy and sell these products randomly.
 In future submissions, we decided to remove Jasper's visualizer on our final submission to avoid this issue rather than debug it.